Mercedes-AMG F1 W11 EQ Performance: Background

-The W11 has a system which Mercedes had developed called Dual Axis Steering (DAS) which allowed the driver to adjust the toe of the front wheels to optimise mechanical grip by pulling or pushing on the steering wheel.
-DAS allowed the drivers to warm the car's tyres more efficiently by having a zero toe but allows for better cornering ability by using a positive toe, a feature which was of particular significance on circuits with long straights.
+The W11 has a system which Mercedes had developed called Dual-Axis Steering (DAS) which allowed the driver to adjust the toe of the front wheels to optimise mechanical grip by pulling or pushing on the steering wheel.
+DAS allowed the drivers to warm the car's tyres more efficiently by having a zero toe but allows for better cornering ability by using a negative toe, a feature which was of particular significance on circuits with long straights.
 DAS was removed from the car after the 2020 championship as the system was banned for 2021.
 The design of the rear suspension was changed from that used in the previous car with the goal of reducing understeer.

 Following the postponement of the season and the growing worldwide support for the Black Lives Matter movement, it was announced in late June the W11 would feature black as the primary colour instead of the traditional silver that was present on its predecessors.
 Driver Lewis Hamilton prompted the livery change, saying he wanted the team to show its support for the cause through more than just social media posts, which led to the idea to adopt a new livery and launch a drive to improve diversity within the team.